-This booklet is a guide to the rights and responsibilities students enjoy in MCPS.
-This booklet is only a summary of state and federal laws, Board policies, and MCPS regulations, and other guidelines, referred to here as MCPS rules, that affect students.
+This handbook is a guide to the rights and responsibilities students enjoy in MCPS and provides a general overview of state and federal laws, Board policies, MCPS regulations, and other guidelines (referred to here as MCPS rules) that affect students.
 It is not a definitive statement of student rights in any particular situation.
-For additional information, please read the specific laws, policies, and regulations referenced at the end of each section, and on pages 14-16.
-Board policies and MCPS regulations are available at www.montgomeryschoolsmd.org/departments/policy.
+Because these are brief summaries, students and families interested in a topic should either read the specific laws, policies, and regulations referenced at the end of each section or speak with their local school administrator for more information.
+MCPS Regulation JFA-RA, Student Rights and Responsibilities, applies throughout.
+A list of some of the applicable MCPS regulations begins on page 14 of this handbook.
+Board policies and MCPS regulations are available at www. montgomeryschoolsmd.org/departments/policy.